guptaunnati/WebDevelopment/ManagementScreen/README.md

 ## Management Screen

-Replicated Screen with Tech Stack (HTML, CSS, JS, Django, Apex Charts, DataTables.net)

-In this project, I have replicated a screen using a combination of several technologies and frameworks.
+In this project, I have implemeted a management screen using a combination of several technologies and frameworks.
 The primary purpose of the project is to create a user-friendly and visually appealing interface that displays data using interactive charts and tables.

 The Tech Stack used in this project includes: